tcolgate/gracetests/README.md

 ## Findings

+- Node shutdown should properly drain a node via the API.
 - Requests arrive after the arrival of the termination signal.
 Some period of listening after the arrival of the signal is essential.
 - Consequently, the biggest risk is exiting too quickly.